Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Introduction

 Yielding of slowly deformed amorphous solids can proceed in two qualitatively different ways.
-Whereas ductile materials reach a stationary plastic flow through a continuous evolution under applied deformation, brittle ones undergo a macroscopic failure at which the stress discontinuously drops via the formation of a system spanning shear band~\cite{nicolas2018deformation,barrat2011heterogeneities,rodney2011modeling,bonn2017yield,falk2011deformation}.
-We recently showed that the two regimes can be observed in the same material if prepared over a wide enough range of annealing conditions and are representative of distinct phases of yielding, separated by a critical point in the universality class of the out-of-equilibrium random-field Ising model (RFIM)~\cite{ozawa2018random,ozawa2020role}.
+Whereas ductile materials reach a stationary plastic flow through a continuous evolution under applied deformation, brittle ones undergo a macroscopic failure at which the stress discontinuously drops via the formation of a system-spanning shear band~\cite{nicolas2018deformation,barrat2011heterogeneities,rodney2011modeling,bonn2017yield,falk2011deformation}.
+We recently argued that the two regimes can be observed in the same material if prepared over a wide enough range of annealing conditions, and they are representative of distinct phases of yielding, separated by a critical point reminiscent of that found in an out-of-equilibrium random-field Ising model (RFIM)~\cite{ozawa2018random,singh2020brittle,ozawa2020role}.

-Here, we exploit this finding to provide a microscopic perspective on the brittle yielding of amorphous media, shedding light on two issues that are central to understand material failure.
+Here, we provide a microscopic perspective on the brittle yielding of amorphous media, shedding light on two issues that are central to understand material failure.
 First, we focus on the microscopic origin of shear banding.
 This is a widely studied question in the context of metallic glasses where it is of great practical interest for improving their ductility~\cite{greer2013shear}.
-Many studies on metallic glasses have in particular considered the differing characteristics of homogeneous and heterogeneous shear-band nucleation~\cite{cheng2011intrinsic,tian2012approaching}, the former being a property of an ideal bulk material whereas the latter is mainly due to extrinsic flaws such as impurities or surface imperfections.
+Many studies on metallic glasses have considered in particular the differing characteristics of homogeneous and heterogeneous shear-band nucleation~\cite{cheng2011intrinsic,tian2012approaching}, the former being a property of an ideal bulk material whereas the latter is mainly due to extrinsic flaws such as impurities or surface imperfections.
 Second, we take a new angle to investigate how finite-size effects modify brittle yielding.
 This is again relevant for experiments on metallic glasses in relation with a possible evolution towards brittleness~\cite{yang2012size,wang2016sample} and is also central for the theory of yielding.
-In fact, the existence of a critical point as a function of glass stability has recently been challenged~\cite{barlowductile}, and attributed to putative finite-size effects beyond those already analysed in \cite{ozawa2018random,ozawa2020role}.
+In fact, the existence of a critical point as a function of glass stability has recently been challenged~\cite{barlowductile}, and it was attributed to putative finite-size effects beyond those already analysed in Refs.~ \cite{ozawa2018random,ozawa2020role}.
+The sudden macroscopic failure via shear-band formation studied here differs from the shear banding discussed in the steady-state deformation of ductile materials~\cite{amitrano2006brittle,vandembroucq2011mechanical,nicolas2014universal} but may be relevant for oscillatory deformation in brittle materials~\cite{yeh2020glass}.